hslatman/mud-file-server/README.md

 ## TODO

-* Add logging
+* Add logging using Caddy provided logger?
-* Add example MUD including signature
 * Do we need some kind of abstract file system handling?
-* Do we need a simple database?
 * Implement a simple overview page of MUDs available?
-* Implement a MUD viewer to open the visualize the available MUDs?
+* Implement a MUD viewer to visualize available MUDs?
 * Implement basic statistics about files requested?
 * More robust content type checking?
 * Add commands for signing / verifying MUD signatures?
 Or should that be part of mud.yang.go?